 If you race in too high of category, people will feel your pain.
 However, you can downgrade at the next race if necessary.

-- B Racers are people with some cyclocross racing under their belt & ready for a higher challenge, or experiencing success racing bikes in some other discipline (e.g. Road, XC, DH, BMX).
-Or maybe you’re just a really good athlete!
-Cyclocross is different than other sports & even cycling disciplines, but it’s also about anaerobic conditioning, mental fortitude, focus, & pure bike handling.
+- B Racers are people with some cyclocross racing under their belt and are ready for a challenge by moving up from the C Racers.
+Cyclocross is about anaerobic conditioning, mental fortitude, focus, and pure bike handling.
 Do you have those things?
 If you don’t know, try Cs, then upgrade if you are seriously demolishing people out there.

 - A Racers are fit, fast, and experienced.
 You’ve raced a season or two in the Bs and held your own.
 You train hard and your bike handling skills are on point.
-Racing As is not for the faint of heart, the races are long!
+Racing As is not for the faint of heart, as the races run many, many laps.

 Remember, you can always race up!
 For example, if you are 50+ but should be racing As, race As!
 If you are a fast woman and want a longer, faster race, race with the A or B men!
-If you are fast junior and not feeling challenged in the C Men, race with the B Men!
+If you are fast junior and not feeling challenged in the Men C, race with the Men B!